KatrixReloaded/SoliditySecurityNotes/NOTES.md

 2. Categorize your invariants based on their properties

-3. Write invariants in order of priority
+3. Write invariants in order of priority.
+Write your invariants in English, and then write them in Solidity.

 4. Bound values to not waste fuzz runs
 ```javascript